 About Medi Teddy

 When a child receives his or her Medi Teddy, the first thing to do is give it a name!
 This special bear stays with your child and is not shared between children.
 This allows closer bonding and cuts down on the spread of germs.
+Medi Teddy comes with an instructions for use card in the packaging.

 Caregivers: take Medi Teddy home and wash it (gently), store in a safe place, and bring to your child’s next infusion.